Acodea23/data_science_portfolio/index.md

 # Hello!
 I'm Matthew Wilson 👋

 Welcome to my data science portfolio!
 This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+On this website you will find past data projects that focus on statistical skills in R, and current project that focs on Data Science skills in Python.
+I hope you find something that interests you and reach out to chat about my work!

 ## 🎓 About This Portfolio

 This portfolio shows my work learning data science.
+My goal is to help you to understand the skills I would offer as an employee.
 Each project includes:

 - My code with documentation
 - Visualizations I created